buzzgeek/RepoBuzz/README.md

 - RepoBuzz\data contains sample data that can be used to train and validate the two dnn implementations.

 - RepoBuzz\hashcode_2019 and RepoBuzz\hashcode_practice contain source code related to Google's HashCode 2019 challenge.
 The sources have been created in colaboration with https://github.com/Sinitax (so a huge Thanks to sinitax).
 I have created a related github repository HashCode2019 which contains code, that only my poor litle brain came up with.

+- RepoBuzz\cpp\project01 contain something really old in relation.
+A Win32 game of life presentation that uses the RGB color channels as competing entities/cells.
+It is quite prety.
+Has been implemented with VS 6 using very old win32 Windows programming...well I have even older code than this...